Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 Key facts

-- →NHIS (국민건강보험) enrollment becomes mandatory for non-employee residents after 6 months as of April 23 2025
+- NHIS (국민건강보험) enrollment has been mandatory for non-employee residents after 6 months of residency since July 16 2019

 Korea has a rhythm to arrival.
 Miss a deadline and you pay a fine, or lose deposit protection, or drive illegally.
 Follow the sequence and the process is orderly.
 Most steps are not complicated.
 They just need to happen in the right order.